 Things to do after exploring Feira da Ladra

-Shopping Feira da Ladra is really a morning affair as many of the stalls shut down by 2pm when they venture off for lunch.
+Shopping Feira da Ladra is really a morning affair.
+Many of the stalls shut down by 2pm when the vendors go off for lunch.

 The flea market pops up in the shadow of the National Pantheon’s (Panteão Nacional) dome.
 Explore this 17th-century church and mausoleum, especially on a good day when you can take in the views from the terrace.
 If one church isn’t enough, visit the Mosteiro de São Vicente de Fora, a historic monument with gorgeous azulejos (tiles) and a rooftop terrace with views.